Laura Bush Fast Facts

 August 2008 - In Thailand, she meets with refugees from Myanmar.
 Later attends the Olympic Games in Beijing with the president and former President George H.W.
 Bush.

-September 1, 2008 - Is a speaker at the Republican National Convention.
+September 1, 2008 - Speaker at the Republican National Convention.

-December 19, 2008 - An official portrait of Mrs. Bush is unveiled at the Smithsonian Institution's National Portrait Gallery.
+December 19, 2008 - Official portrait is unveiled at the Smithsonian Institution's National Portrait Gallery.

 May 4, 2010 - Her autobiography, "Spoken From the Heart," is released.